Attend the 2018 Ozark Biomedical Initiative Research Symposium

 Saturday, Aug.
 18, 2018

 8:30 a.m. to 2:00 p.m.

 Symposium keynote speaker

 Dr. Daniel Armstrong

 Dr. Daniel Armstrong, the Robert A. Welch chair and professor of chemistry at the University of Texas-Arlington, is the keynote speaker for this year’s event and will discuss his work on designing chiral separations for biological and pharmacological applications.
 Armstrong has authored over 630 publications and holds over 30 patents on separation technologies.
 He was named Curators’ Distinguished Professor of chemistry in 1989 at Missouri S&T, where he taught for 13 years.
 His keynote presentation begins at 9 a.m.

-Medical communities led by Phelps County Regional Medical Center (PCRMC, Rolla, Missouri) and Missouri’s premier technological research institution, Missouri University of Science and Technology (Missouri S&T, Rolla, Missouri), have a long history of serving the Rolla area and the state of Missouri.
-Building upon the success of these institutions, a strategic partnership, the Ozark Biomedical Initiative (OBI), was established in July 2015 to promote collaborative research and education activities between these institutions.
+A strategic partnership building on the success of Phelps County Regional Medical Center (PCRMC, Rolla, Missouri) and Missouri S&T, the Ozark Biomedical Initiative (OBI) was established in July 2015 to promote collaborative research and education activities between these institutions.
+Learn more about OBI